walshbr/data-for-the-rest-of-us/pages/week-12-collection.md

 ## Plan

+* Scrum presentations
 * Work time to plan for and then collect the data for your project using webscraper.io.
-* Check-in's with Brandon for each group.
+* Brandon available for check-in's and questions

 ## Homework

 * Send the raw dataset along to Brandon by Friday at 9:00AM.
-Describe any issues in 100-150 words.
-Also submit 50 words about your individual contribution to the week's work.
+Describe any issues in 200 words (or more if you need it).
+* Also submit 50 words about your individual contribution to the week's work.